pmean/build-website/text/21/nhanes-overview.md

 There are well over a thousand variables in the NHANES survey, so a good data dictionary is a must.
 There are several data dictionaries, actually, corresponding to multiple datasets.
 I list them here with a few key variables of interest to me.

 + [Demographics][demo]: DEMO_I
-  + RIDAGEMN, the age at screening in months (for participants less than 24 months old)
-  + RIDAGEYR, the age at screening in years with 80+ year old coded as 80
-  + RIDEXAGM, the age at exam in months for participants less than 19 years old
   + SDMVPSU, masked variance unit pseudo-PSU (used to designate clusters)
   + SDMVSTRA, masked variance unit psuedo-stratum (used to designate strata)
   + WTINT2YR, weight used for interview data